 Faculty members are expected to perform effectively in all appropriate teaching settings and situations.
-Students, colleagues, and administrators should have recognized the faculty member's diligence and dedication in a classroom, lecture hall, seminar, laboratory, clinic, or library, and when appropriate, effectiveness in directing the research and creative activities of undergraduate and/or graduate students.
-Criteria for judging effectiveness in teaching include but are not limited to the following: thorough knowledge of subject matter; imaginative, efficient, and rigorous methods of presenting course materials and evaluating learning; effectiveness in oral and written communication; active concern for students' advancement in the discipline, in the university, in the workplace, and in the community; ability to engender and nurture values of learning (e.g., curiosity, objectivity, enthusiasm, fairness, and critical thinking) in students; a record of producing students who, by virtue of effective teaching, achieve success throughout their university careers; and pedagogical diligence, dedication, versatility, generosity, and creativity.
+Students, colleagues, and administrators should recognize a faculty member's diligence and dedication in a classroom, lecture hall, seminar, laboratory, clinic, or library, and when appropriate, effectiveness in directing the research and creative activities of undergraduate and/or graduate students.
+Criteria for judging effectiveness in teaching may include but are not limited to the following: thorough knowledge of subject matter; imaginative, efﬁcient, and rigorous methods of presenting course materials and evaluating learning; effectiveness in oral and written communication; active concern for students' advancement in the discipline, in the university, in the workplace, and in the community; ability to engender and nurture values of learning (e.g., curiosity, objectivity, enthusiasm, fairness, and critical thinking) in students; a record of producing students who, by virtue of effective teaching, achieve success throughout their university careers; and pedagogical diligence, dedication, versatility, generosity, and creativity.

-7.6.1.2Effectiveness in Research or Creative Achievements
+7.6.1.2.Effectiveness in Scholarly and/or Creative Achievements

-The university encourages a broad spectrum of research and creative activity of the highest possible quality, from basic to applied, across the full range of academic disciplines.
-The university's commitment stems from its obligation to advance knowledge, to educate both undergraduate and graduate students, and to serve the economic and cultural needs of society.
-Criteria for judging effectivenesse in research and creative accomplishments include but are not limited to the following: (1) the ability to publish research in peer-reviewed outlets or peer and/or professional recognition of the faculty member's scholarly and creative work, and (2) the contribution of the faculty member's research to knowledge or the contribution of the faculty member's creative work to the needs of society.
+The university encourages a broad spectrum of scholarly and creative activities of the highest possible quality, including basic, applied, clinical, and pedagogical research, as well as a range of artistic activities, across the full range of academic disciplines.
+The university's commitment to these activities stems from its obligation to advance knowledge, to educate both undergraduate and graduate students, and to serve the economic and cultural needs of society.
+The value and weight given to speciﬁc types of scholarly and creative achievements shall be determined by standards set at the departmental and college levels.
+Criteria for judging effectiveness in scholarly and creative achievements include but are not limited to the following: (1) the ability to publish research in peer-reviewed outlets or peer and/or professional recognition of the faculty member's scholarly and/or creative work, and (2) the contribution of the faculty member's research to knowledge or the contribution of the faculty member's creative work to the needs of society.

-7.6.1.3Effectiveness in Service
+7.6.1.3.Effectiveness in Service